WiIIiam278/HuskClaims/docs/Operation-Groups.md

 Whether an Operation Group is the default in a claim depends on whether the `allowed_operations` of the group are also present in the `default_flags` list in the config.

-## Fine-Grained Admin Flag Management
+## Fine-Grained Flag Management
-> **Note:** This is a powerful command, only intended for use by admins.
-Create operation group commands to let users manage flags in a user-friendly way within claims.
+> **Note:** This is a powerful command, only accessible to operators by default.
+Be careful granting player access to this command!

+The `/claimflags` command allows you to fine-tune the allowed operation group settings within a claim.
+This is a powerful command, and can cause users confusion if they accidentally mess with the wrong flags.
+We therefore recommend creating operation group commands for end-user needs, and restricting this command for moderator actions.

-The `/huskclaims flags` admin command exposes a way for admins to fine-tune the allowed operation group settings within a claim.
-Run the command to bring up a list of enabled operation types in the claim you are standing in.
+Use `/claimflags list` to bring up a list of enabled operation types in the claim you are standing in.
+This command requires the user to have the `MANAGE_OPERATION_GROUPS` privilege in the claim they are stood in, or the `huskclaims.command.claimflags.other` bypass permission.

-To modify a flag while standing in a claim, use `/huskclaims flags [operation_type] <true/false>`, or click the operation type in the list to toggle it.
+Click on the listed flags to toggle their allow-state on or off, or use `/claimflags set [operation_type] <true/false>`.

 ### Adjusting the flags outside of claims
-You can also can adjust the value of flags outside of claims (the "Wilderness") by using `/huskclaims flags` while standing outside a claim.
+You can also can adjust the value of flags outside of claims (the "Wilderness") by using `/claimflags` while standing outside a claim.
+This requires the `huskclaims.command.claimflags.world` permission.